Semi Truck Accident Lawyer in Chattanooga, TN

 - Not apologizing or accepting blame for the crash

 - Obtaining a copy of the police accident report

 - Visiting your doctor to document any injuries that you sustained

 - Keeping copies of your medical bills and any orders from your doctor that relate to your inability to work because of your injuries

-- Not discussing the accident with insurance adjusters until you have a lawyer
+- Not discussing the accident with insurance adjusters until you have a semi-truck accident lawyer

 - Not posting anything on social media while your claim is pending